Your Food, Simplified — movewell.

 Use the barcode scanner in MyFitnessPal

-You literally do not have to read the label and manually enter anything.
-Just scan the barcode in the app and it pulls all the info automatically.
+Scan the barcode in the app and it pulls all the info automatically.
+No typing required.
 One of the best features and it makes logging so much faster.

 No judgment here.
-Alcohol is part of life for a lot of people and you deserve to know how it actually affects your progress so you can make informed choices.
+Alcohol is part of life for a lot of people and you deserve to know how it actually affects your progress.

 🍷